harunakaze/NetCopy/README.md

 # NetCopy
 A copy-paste network solutions!
-NetCopy is the client side.
+Both is still WIP.
-NetPaste is the server side.
-(WIP)
+NetCopy is the client side. https://github.com/harunakaze/NetCopy NetPaste is the server side.https://github.com/harunakaze/NetPaste